 - SIPC will no longer offer a 15-day grace period for receipt of assessment payments.
 If all or any part of an assessment has not been received by the form’s due date, the member shall pay interest at the rate provided in SIPC’s Bylaws of 20% per annum on the unpaid portion of the assessment for each day it has been overdue.

-Once the SIPC Portal is launched, SIPC will no longer accept forms submitted by mail, email or fax.
+SIPC will no longer accept forms submitted by mail, email or fax.
 Broker-Dealers that fail to use the SIPC Portal will not be able to submit required filings with SIPC.
 Interest will accrue for late payment and, if required filings or payments are not made following receipt of written notice of deficiency from SIPC, it shall be unlawful for such member to engage in business as a broker or dealer.